-These whole apple dumplings are made by encapsulating individual apples in rough pastry and baking until tender and golden.
+These whole apple dumplings are made by enveloping individual apples in rough pastry and baking until tender and golden.
 Yum.

 WHAT IS ROUGH PUFF PASTRY?